CoAxLab/niphlem/README.md

 This project aims at building a preprocessing tool for extracting confounders from physiological (ECG, Respiratory and Pulse) signals.
 These confounders are then to be included in a design matrix for GLM analyses with fMRI data.

-Goals to achieve in this project:
+Goals to achieve in this project during brainhack:

 - Read physiological signal from the input data files.
 - Plot physiological signal for visual inspection.
 - Reconstruct the QRS peaks from both ECG and Pulse signal.

+*This tool will be part of a bigger toolbox that is under development (pyPhlem).
+Therefore, all contributors will be accordingly acknolewged.*

 References: